 Junior Touring Boots

-Movement recently introduced a Junior touring boot with a very friendly price.
-The Explorer Jr is a great option with good range of motion while skinning and decent ski performance.
+Movement has introduced the aptly-named Explorer Junior touring boot with a very friendly price.
+It’s an excellent option as it features good range of motion while skinning and decent downhill ski performance.
 Sizing starts at 22.5 mondo which is approximately a men’s size 4.5 shoe.
-The Explorer boots are very simple to use and fit a lot of feet.
+The Explorer boots are very simple to use and will fit a lot of youngins!

 Backcountry Bindings for Kids

-For kids that are big enough to start fitting into alpine-touring boots, you can start looking at tech bindings.
+Assuming your kiddo can fit in a touring boot, you’ll then need to find a tech binding that is suitable for them.
 The benefit of tech bindings is that they are much more efficient when skinning uphill so kids will be able to enjoy longer days before tiring.
 The drawback is that the release values for tech bindings have historically been limited to 4 or higher on the DIN scale.
 This is too high for smaller kids.
-For 2018/19, Dynafit introduced a Rotation 7 binding that can be adjusted down to 2.5 on the release scale, opening up the tech-binding option to a wider range of juniors.
-Please note that in practice the binding may not actually test below a 3 on the scale, even with the indicator bottomed out.

 Junior Backcountry Skis